albertodevelopments/todolist/README.md

 ### How to use it

-TODOList separates tasks by user, so what you first have to do is to sign up entering a nickname, an e-mail and a password.
+TODOList saves tasks by user, so what you first have to do is to sign up entering a nickname, an e-mail and a password.
 Or you can log in directly from Google.
 If you decide to give a valid e-mail to create an account, you will be able to reset your password if you forget it or simply want to change it.

-Once you
+Once you are registerd and logged in, you will be redirected to the main page.
+The interface is very simple: you will find an input field for you to enter a description for your task.
+Then, you will have four different colors to choose for customizing your task.
+Thanks to this you will be able to assign levels or types of task depending on the associ

 ### `yarn test`